GCTC-NTGC/gc-digital-talent/api/README.md

 - It is helpful to list the columns in class docstring.
 - It is not necessary to define the [fillable array](https://laravel.com/docs/8.x/eloquent#mass-assignment).
 - It *is* necessary to define the [casts array](https://laravel.com/docs/8.x/eloquent-mutators#attribute-casting) for certain fields.
-Any json columns in the database must be cast to 'array', and any dates or datetimes must be cast (besides updated_at and create_at, which Laravel casts by default).
+Any json columns in the database must be cast to 'array' (such as LocalizedStrings or arrays of enums), and any dates or datetimes must be cast (besides updated_at and create_at, which Laravel casts by default).
 - Remember to define any [relationships](https://laravel.com/docs/8.x/eloquent-relationships) on the new class, and on existing classes it relates to.

 #### Touching up the Schema